grz0zrg/fas/README.md

 Additive synthesis is wavetable-based.

-Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method.
+Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method which is slower than linear.

 All synthesis algorithms (minus filters) are customs